Citing Electronic Resources:

 APA = American Psychological Association, use for Social Sciences courses

 MLA = Modern Language Association, use for General and Literature courses

 Turabian = modified Chicago Manual Style, use for Religion and Christian Ministry courses

 Crucial Elements Unique to Electronic Resources:

 - Retrieved date (date the material was accessed via the Internet)

 Key: If you can’t find the material on the Internet using the information in the citation, it is probably not correct.

-- Wikipedia or other encyclopedia: May be useful in the information gathering stage of research, but not appropriate to cite for college level papers.
+- Wikipedia or another encyclopedia: May be useful in the information gathering stage of research, but not appropriate to cite for college-level papers.

 - Address Endings: Addresses ending in .com (commercial), .net (network provider), .org (non-profit organization) should be scrutinized more that those ending in .edu (educational institution) and in .gov (U.S. government).